 GPR systems are constantly developing and their use as a tool in road engineering is increasing.
-At the moment third generation “3D” GPR systems with multiple antennas are coming on to market enabling better definition of rutting and permanent deformation modes.
+Third generation “3D” GPR systems with multiple antennas are now enabling better definition of rutting and permanent deformation modes.

 Software packages for data processing and interpretation have also been strongly developing and many of them now allow linking and viewing GPS, maps and video data, together with GPR data making it easier to understand the problems with the road and its surroundings.

 How can GPR be used to identify permanent deformation?